jenningsanderson/Twitter-Evacuation-Patterns/about.md

 permalink: /about/
 ---

-This project was originally designed as a Geography Project for GEOG 5303 with Professor Stephen Leyk at CU.
+This project was originally designed as a Geography Project for GEOG 5303 with Professor Stefen Leyk at CU.
 The data aggregation and continuation of the research is done by [Project EPIC](http://epic.cs.colorado.edu).
 Project collaborators include Andrew Hardin and Ellie Falletta from CU Geography.

 There are two associated github repositories with this project: